26 Surprising Facts About Lisbon, Portugal

 There is a dedicated street art museum called The Underdogs Gallery, which you can visit.

-21. The Most Expensive Chapels Found in Lisbon
+22. The Most Expensive Chapels Found in Lisbon

-23. A Popular Souvenir is Canned Fish
+24. A Popular Souvenir is Canned Fish

 Yes, it sounds strange.
 Who will give someone canned fish as a gift?
 Still, it is one of the best souvenirs to take home.

-24. The Largest Saltwater Oceanarium is in Lisbon
+25. The Largest Saltwater Oceanarium is in Lisbon

 You also find temporary exhibitions to explore.

-pasteis de nata lisbon
+pasteis de belem natas

-According to many in Lisbon, it originated with the monks at Jeronimos Monastery in Belem.
+According to many in Lisbon, it originated with the monks at Jeronimos Monastery in Belém.

 Even though the recipe is top secret, you can find these egg tarts at most cafes and bakeries in Lisbon today.

-According to legend, the recipe was first handed down to Pasteis de Belem, and only the top owner and trusted chefs know the ingredients.
+According to legend, the recipe was first handed down to Pastéis de Belem, and only the top owner and trusted chefs know the ingredients.

-Wrap-Up: Lisbon Facts
+Wrap-Up: Facts about Lisbon

 Frequently Asked Questions